microsoftgraph/entra-powershell/development-docs/cmdlet-references-documentation/cmdlet-reference-example.md

 Rastislav Moravcik aaaaaaaa-0000-1111-2222-bbbbbbbbbbbb RastislavM@contoso.com               RastislavM@contoso.com
 ```

-This example returns the details of the specified user with the ID `aaaaaaaa-0000-1111-2222-bbbbbbbbbbbb`.
+This example returns the details of the specified user using their User Principal Name (UPN) `RastislavM@contoso.com`.

-- `-UserId` is the parameter that specifies the user ID of the user to get.
+- `-ObjectId` parameter specifies the ID of the user to retrieve.

 ## Parameters